dwheal01/interview/AristotileanChat/README.md

 - **Tab 1: Define Experience** - Multi-turn Q&A to understand what a human experience means to the user
 - **Tab 2: Generate Ideas** - Expand user-provided ideas with AI suggestions using a chip system
-- **Tab 3: Challenge Biases** - Identify biases in thinking and generate ideas that challenge them
+- **Tab 3: Challenge Biases** - Identify biases in thinking and generate ideas that challenge them.
+Users can also add their own ideas directly in Tab 3
+- **Export Session** - Export entire interactions as JSON (download or copy to clipboard)

 ## Tech Stack